 Myth #3 – Social media is an independent marketing strategy

-It's wrong to think of social media marketing as a separate marketing strategy, operating is some sort of digital vacuum.
+It’s wrong to think of social media marketing as a separate marketing strategy, operating in some sort of digital vacuum.
 Instead it actually performs best in conjunction with other, interrelated digital marketing strategies like content marketing, SEO, email marketing, and personal branding.

 The truth is that your social strategy should be highly integrated with the rest of your marketing channels to ensure that all oars are rowing in the same direction.
 Email marketing remains one of the most effective ways to reach people in the digital age.
 Keeping your website and blog up to date are also important.